aliakseikalosha/quake-embedded/README.md

 - Surface cache: 73% of the builds in demo1 were dynamic-light rebuilds (muzzle flashes, projectiles), the rest first-time builds of newly visible surfaces; light styles and animated textures are negligible.
 The cache never thrashes (693 KB, ~4 MB of hunk is free). `d_mipcap 1` (coarser textures, changes the picture) is worth ~1.6 ms of scan: it is the "Texture detail" row of the Options menu (high by default).
 - The deepest stack use was the world traversal recursion (~5 KB below the frame entry); the probes (`PROF_STK`, logged as `STK` lines) show it, and the whole scan chain is ~2.9 KB.

-### Checking that an optimisation does not change the picture
+## Checking that an optimisation does not change the picture

 `tools/hostcheck` runs the real engine and `display.c` on the host. `tools/hostcheck/run.sh` checks the low-res upscale invariants over scripted scenes (walking, console, menus, HUD, view sizes, demos); `HGOLD=file tools/hostcheck/run.sh` writes a hash of every LCD frame of the three demos plus a hash of the 8-bit render buffer and z buffer (`NO_FAST_ALIAS=1` / `NO_FAST_FACES=1` / `NO_FAST_SURFACES=1` build the original code paths, `EXTRA_DEFS="-DFOO=1"` adds compiler flags), and `tools/hostcheck/golden-compare.py a b` compares two such files (build a reference checkout with `TREE=/path OUT=ref NO_LAZY_CHECK=1` if it predates the lazy upscale).
 Needs clang and the Playdate SDK headers.

-Controls: D-pad move/turn, A fire, B jump, crank switches weapon; the system menu has "Quake Menu", "Always Run" and "Show FPS".
-In Quake's menus A selects and B goes back.